 - You knew you were suspended (we’ll talk more on that in a later post).

-I’ve Been Charged with Driving on a Child Support License Suspension, Now What?
+I’ve Been Charged with Driving on a Child Support License Suspension.
+How Do I Get My License Back?

 1. Contact Child Support Office